dd32/td-gh-ex/readme.txt

 Alhena Lite WordPress Theme
 ---------------------

-Alhena Lite is a responsive clean and corporate WordPress Theme.
-The theme support all modern browsers like Firefox, Chrome, Safari, Opera and Internet Explorer 8, 9 and 10 and uses the most modern technologies like HTML5 and CSS3.
+Alhena offers a creative twist to a corporate WordPress theme.
+This theme gives you the ability to customize your site’s and now is compatible with WooCommerce plugin, to manage your e-commerce site, with a beautiful masonry layout.
+The theme is a responsive design, supporting all modern browsers (Firefox, Chrome, Safari, Opera and IE 8, 9, and 10) and is developed using HTML5 and CSS3.

 Created by ThemeinProgress, https://www.themeinprogress.com
 Demo: http://demo.themeinprogress.com/?theme=Alhena